Data Definitions

 To Top

-The proportion of licensed childcare centers rated as “high quality” (“Silver” or “Gold”), in a community.
+The proportion of licensed childcare centers rated as “high quality” (“Silver” or “Gold”), in an area.
 These sites meet or exceed quality benchmarks on learning environment, instructional quality, and administrative standards based on Illinois’ Excelerate quality designations for early childcare settings.
 These standards aim to recognize and promote high-quality programs.
 The Gold and Silver ratings are considered “High-quality” and are granted to centers that meet specific quality criteria.
 Gold-rated programs demonstrate exceptional quality in areas such as staff qualifications, curriculum, assessment, and family engagement, while Silver-rated programs also exhibit strong quality practices but may have some areas for further improvement or growth.
 Data on childcare quality ratings comes from IECAM.

 School Disciplinary Rates